JLindemann42/Atomic-Periodic-Table.Android/README.md

 ![](./design/hero.png)

 ## Introduction
-A periodic table for all your science needs for both schoolwork and more!
+A periodic table for all your science needs for both schoolwork and fun!

-Follo on socialmedia for updates [TWITTER](https://twitter.com/jlindemanndev)
+Follow on socialmedia for updates [TWITTER](https://twitter.com/jlindemanndev)

 ## Download